Trailer Park Fire Claims Life of Leadville Boy

 The Lake County Emergency Dispatch Center received multiple 911 calls late Friday night, reporting a fire at the Mountain View West Trailer Park, according to Lake County Public Information Officer Betty Benson.
 Leadville/Lake County Fire Rescue was dispatched and arrived on scene to find the structure fully engulfed in fire.

 The fire spread quickly, with 11-15 feet flames shooting into the air.
 Cries for help quickly awakened neighbors, as they gathered outside space #512 to offer assistance.
-While the mother and younger children were able to escape, according to eye witnesses, Marc had awoke to see the flames, and frightened, he hid from the fire in the family’s bathroom.
+While the mother and younger children were able to escape, according to eyewitnesses, Marc had awoken to see the flames, and frightened, he hid from the fire in the family’s bathroom.
 Attempts to rescue the boy were thwarted as the intense fire made re-entry impossible by neighbors and emergency responders.
 The mother and other children were transported to St. Vincent Hospital, treated and released.
 The Lizardo’s home and all of their possessions were destroyed.

 Fire Marshall Steve Boyle reported to Leadville Today that mutual aid to fight the fire came in from Copper Mountain and Chaffee County.
 In addition, water tender trucks, which are a specialized firefighting apparatus designed for transporting water to a fire, were essential in this situation.